Promineo-Tech/react-app-design/week5/readme.md

 ![Netlify-Build](images/netlify-build.png)

-Netlify will give you detailed logs on the complete build process as well as a summary:
+Netlify will give you detailed logs on the complete build process:

 ![Netlify-Logs](images/netlify-logs.png)